waqaas108/Retinal-Image-Classifier-UW/README.md

 | DR    | 0.3196                    | 0.0522                  |
 | G     | 0.1727                    | 0.1967                  |
 | N     | 0.1585                    | 0.3515                  |
+<small>Table with optimized thresholds for each class in both models.</small>

 ![Threshold Optimization CM1](fig/cm_best.png)
 <small>Confusion matrix for the best model (CNNAttention) with optimized thresholds.</small>